madskristensen/DialToolsForVS/README.md

 When it is active, the icon looks like this

 ![Status inactive](art/status-active.png)

+### Default behavior enabled
+By default, the Surface Dial can only zoom and scroll documents in Visual Studio.
+By enabling default behaviors for the Dial, Visual Studio feels like it has natural support for the Dial.

+- **Rotate right**: does the same as arrow down
+- **Rotate left**: does the same as arrow up
+- **Click**: does the same as then ENTER key

 ### Solution Explorer navigation
 When the Solution Explorer tool window is active, you can use the dial to navigate it.